jries/SMAP/LocMoFit/docs/tutorial/simulations.md

 ## Main tutorial

 ### Preparation
 You have to load the geometric model for generating localizations.
 We use LocMoFitGUI as the interface for setting up the model.
-Here we use the point model {class}`dualRing3D_discrete<models.dualRing3D_discrete>` of the nuclear pore complex as an example:
+Here we use the point model {class}`dualRing3D_discrete<models.dualRing3D_discrete>` of the nuclear pore complex (NPC) as an example:
 1. Start SMAP ({doc}`how to? <../howto/SMAP.runSMAP>`).
 2. Load a new instance of the module *LocMoFitGUI* in tab **[ROIs]** -> **[Evaluate]** (see {doc}`quick start<../tutorial/quickstart>` to recap).
 3. Uncheck **evaluate on** in the left panel: